sushilkator/coffe-shop-management/README.md

 A server app (back-end app) being an API that may serve for management of a small coffee shop.
-You can interact with API endpoints using `Postman` (3rd party app).
-The project is the part of the Coders Lab course.
+You can interact with API endpoints using `Postman`.

 The figure below shows an example of the interaction to find products with applied query params.
 All available interactions are listed in the 'Endpoints' section.